 - Future military and navy arsenals may utilize REMs for better efficiency and handling.

 - What are Rare earth metals?
 Are they really rare?
-Elaborate their uses from strategic, developmental, environmental, ethical perspective.
+Elaborate their uses from strategic, developmental, environmental, and ethical perspectives.

-- REMs are the minerals of future.
+- REMs are the minerals of the future.
 Elaborate this statement.
-Is China’s role justified in monopolizing REMs resources?
+Is China’s role justified in monopolizing REM resources?
 Where does India stand in this?

 (1) Which of the following elements comes under rare earth metals?